airi-utcn/AIRi-TV/README.md

 ## Acknowledgement

-This work was supported by a research scholarship from Bitdefender.
+This work was supported by a research scholarship from Bitdefender and by the Romanian Ministry of Research, Innovation and Digitization project DLTAI SECSPP (id: PN-IV-P6-6.3-SOL-2024-2-0312)